SuJiaKuan/ubi_sns_anal/README.md

-# Basic Income Attitude Analysis for Taiwanese Polical People on SNS
+# Basic Income Analysis for Taiwanese Polical People on SNS